ahmerb/typescript-sequelize-article/article.md

 };
 ```

-Well, those are a mouthfull.
+Well, those are a mouthful.
 Let's break them down.

 - `Sequelize.BelongsToGetAssociationMixin<RoleInstance>` is a generic type that takes some `ModelInstance` interface and produces a type for the corresponding `getRole` function (e.g. `getAuthor`).
 - `Sequelize.BelongsToSetAssociationMixin<RoleInstance, RoleId>` is a generic type that takes some `ModelInstance` interface and the type of the primary key of that model.
 It produces a type for the corresponding `setRole` function.